How Blaenau Gwent County Borough Council uses CrowdControlHQ to manage its social media

 Over time many departments within the Council had set up their own social media accounts and the legacy system offered no way of keeping track of these accounts within one interface.
 Different people had access to different systems, making it very hard to ensure that messages were reaching the right people and being communicated consistently.

-“We recognized the fact that, as a Council, we needed to up our game in terms of driving digital communications.
+“We recognised the fact that, as a Council, we needed to up our game in terms of driving digital communications.
 In the past most of our communication with citizens was paper-based which was very expensive, particularly when we were faced with budget pressures.”

 Sean Scannell – Communications, marketing and customer access manager